Curricular Pathways

 Will require a high level of adult support, for their learning, personal care, moving and handling and medical needs.

 Will have difficulties with communication, object permanence, understanding of cause and effect, making choices, learning by imitation and following instruction.
-Most will communicate by gesture, eye pointing and/or vocalisations

 Pupils with complex learning difficulties (CLD) and/or ASD.